Marvel Cinematic Universe: Marvel Television

-Marvel Studios series
+Marvel Studios

 Beginning with Phase Four, television series were included as part of the Phases in addition to their feature films.
 Each series is released on Disney+.
 Phase Four includes the series WandaVision (2021), The Falcon and the Winter Soldier (2021), the first season of Loki (2021), the first season of the animated series What If...?
 (2021), Hawkeye (2021), Moon Knight (2022), Ms. Marvel (2022), and She-Hulk: Attorney at Law (2022).
-The television specials Werewolf by Night (2022) and The Guardians of the Galaxy Holiday Special (2022) are also included in the phase.
-Phase Five includes Secret Invasion (2023), the second season of Loki (2023), the second season of What If...?
-(2023), Echo (2024), Agatha All Along (2024), the third season of What If...?
-(2024), the first season of the animated series Your Friendly Neighborhood Spider-Man (2025), the first season of Daredevil: Born Again (2025), and Ironheart (2025).
-Phase Six includes the animated miniseries Eyes of Wakanda (2025) and Marvel Zombies (2025), Wonder Man (2026), the second and third seasons of Born Again (2026–27), and VisionQuest (2026).
-An untitled Punisher television special (2026) is also expected to be released during the phase.
+Phase Five includes Secret Invasion (2023), the second season of Loki (2023), the second and third seasons of What If...?
+(2023–24), Echo (2024), Agatha All Along (2024), the first season of the animated series Your Friendly Neighborhood Spider-Man (2025), the first season of Daredevil: Born Again (2025), and Ironheart (2025).
+Phase Six includes the animated miniseries Eyes of Wakanda (2025), the first season of the animated series Marvel Zombies (2025), Wonder Man (2026), the second and third seasons of Daredevil: Born Again (2026–27), VisionQuest (2026), and the second season of Your Friendly Neighborhood Spider-Man (2027).

+Other media

 Short films

-Marvel One-Shots

 Marvel One-Shots are a series of direct-to-video short films that are included as special features in the MCU films' Blu-ray and digital distribution releases.
 The films included The Consultant (2011), A Funny Thing Happened on the Way to Thor's Hammer (2011), Item 47 (2012), Agent Carter (2013), and All Hail the King (2014).
 Following the One-Shots becoming available on Disney+ in January 2022, Marvel classified the Team Thor mockumentary shorts as One-Shots.
 Team Thor is a series of direct-to-video mockumentary short films that were released from 2016 to 2018, consisting of Team Thor, Team Thor: Part 2, and Team Darryl, all written and directed by Taika Waititi.

-I Am Groot

 I Am Groot is a series of photorealistic animated short films for Disney+ starring Baby Groot going on adventures with new and unusual characters.
 Vin Diesel reprises his role, with five shorts releasing on August 10, 2022.
 A second season with five additional shorts was released on September 6, 2023.

-Other media
+Television specials

+Television specials from part of the MCU are known as Special Presentations.
+The Marvel Studios Special Presentations Werewolf by Night and The Guardians of the Galaxy Holiday Special, both released in 2022, are part of Phase Four, and were followed by the Marvel Television Special Presentation The Punisher: One Last Kill (2026), which is part of Phase Six.